Us market entry strategy for igaming brand

 US iGaming expansion leads often face unclear choices about which US channels and creator profiles are acceptable under internal guardrails.
 There is also fragmented understanding of US audience expectations and what counts as responsible messaging, which makes it harder to brief partners and approve campaigns with confidence.

 Designing acquisition funnels that respect GEO and age restrictions is a recurring challenge.
-You must navigate varying state-level rules, platform policies, and internal compliance requirements while still aiming for growth.
-This creates internal scrutiny on how US campaigns will be monitored, controlled, and reported across teams.
+You must navigate varying state-level rules, platform policies, and internal compliance requirements while still aiming for growth, which creates internal scrutiny on how US campaigns will be monitored, controlled, and reported.